prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-max.md

 # AppLovin MAX Integration

-The integration of Prebid Mobile with AppLovin MAX assumes that publisher has an AdMob account and has already integrated the AppLovin MAX SDK into the app.
+The integration of Prebid Mobile with AppLovin MAX assumes that publisher has MAX account and has already integrated the AppLovin MAX SDK into the app.

 See the [AppLovin MAX Documentation](https://dash.applovin.com/documentation/mediation/ios/getting-started/integration) for the MAX integration details.